emacsattic/augment/README.txt

 $ augment test lib/foo.rb # will store metadata for test/test_foo.rb

-The various frontends have their own executables that provide access to the layer metadata once it's stored.
-The simplest frontend is +augment_color+ which outputs the layers via ANSI color codes to the
+You can also use the +augment+ executable to display stored metadata.
+The simplest frontend is +color+ which outputs the layers via ANSI color codes to the shell:
-shell:

-$ augment_color test/test_foo.rb
+$ augment color test/test_foo.rb

 Most other frontends are editor-specific.